The Forgotten County

 ‘It’s somewhere around that area,’ said Marty.
 ‘I’m not sure exactly where, but just ask anyone and they’ll be able to tell you.’

 So I set off with the intention of seeking out this place.

-Northern Donegal has the rugged, rocky Derryveagh Mountains, but the southern landscape is much greener with dense forest and deep valleys cutting through the lovely Blue Stack Mountains.
+While Northern Donegal has the rugged, rocky Derryveagh Mountains, the southern landscape is much greener with dense forest and deep valleys cutting through the lovely Blue Stack Mountains.
 We took a winding road through a valley dotted with sheep, many of whom seemed to think they had as much right to be on the road as the cars, if not more.
 This was exemplified by one asleep in the middle of the road as I came around a corner.

 Nestled at the edge of these mountains and sitting beside the ocean is the small village of Glencolmcille, which contains the fantastic Dooey Hostel.

 The Dooey Hostel is the flagship property for the IHO (Independent Hostel Owners).

 The hostel is set high up on the edge of a cliff, overlooking the bay.
 At the end of a long corridor we were greeted by Mary, a little old lady with wild hair, a wry grin and a mischievous look in her eyes.
 Immediately Mary thrust out her hand and extended her warmest welcome.
 Behind her stood Leo, who handed us a tray with two cups of tea and a plateful of biscuits.
 Downstairs there was a large kitchen.
 Mary then led us upstairs to the common room.
 We stepped through the door into a long, spacious room with dining tables, a fireplace and a couple of sofas in the far corner.
 A set of large bay windows, the length of the room, looked out across the mountains, ocean and down into the valley.
 The view was breathtaking.

 We stayed here for a couple of days then headed off to another great hostel in nearby Kilkar, The Derrylahan hostel.